What HIPAA Employee Training Requirements Actually Demand

 Frequently Asked Questions About HIPAA Employee Training Requirements

 Yes.
-The HIPAA Privacy Rule defines "workforce" at 45 CFR §160.103 to include employees, volunteers, trainees, and any person whose conduct is under the direct control of the covered entity — regardless of whether they receive compensation.
-Medical students on clinical rotations, administrative interns, and front-desk volunteers who may encounter PHI must all receive training before accessing patient information.
+The Privacy Rule at 45 CFR §164.530(b) applies to the entire workforce, defined as employees, volunteers, trainees, and any person whose work is under the direct control of the covered entity, regardless of compensation.
+Medical students, clinical interns, and volunteers who may encounter patient records must receive training.

 Schedule